-I gathered my best ideas and googled a few more to build an awesome list of fun activities so moms &/or dads are not losing their minds.
-Take a note pad and make a list of all the junk you can buy at the Dollar Store and build your own craft/survival kit to surviving the COVID 3 Week March Break!
+I gathered my best ideas and googled a few more to build an awesome list of fun activities so moms &/or dads are not losing their minds during isolation.
+Take a note pad and make a list of all the junk you can buy at the Dollar Store and build your own craft/survival kit to surviving isolation with the kids!

 - Cooking with Kids (this is TOTALLY depending if you have the patience... it's either super fun OR super NOT fun!)

 - Workbooks (the grade-level ones at Costco or Walmart)